zxc916684603/ecs/intl.en-US/Product Introduction/Instances/Burstable instances/Manage t5 instances.md

 -   Image: 512 MiB is the minimum memory size for a t5 instance, and you can select only the Linux or Windows Server 1709 operating system.
 Operating systems that require a minimum memory of 1 GiB, such as Windows Server 2016, are not supported.
 For more information about selecting images, see [How to select a system image](https://partners-intl.aliyun.com/help/faq-detail/40651.htm).

--   No performance constraints mode: Select the **t5 unlimited** check box to create a t5 instance without performance constraints.
+-   No performance constraints mode: Select the **Enable Unlimited Mode for T5 Instances** check box to create a t5 instance without performance constraints.
 You can convert the mode after creating a t5 instance.

 ## Change the t5 instance type {#section_okz_ny4_cfb .section}